StaniWills/StaniWills/Readme.md

 ### **🗂 🗄  Summary**

 <div align="left">
 Initial front-end developer recently graduated, experience supporting and creating web pages.
-Looking for new opportunities<br/>
-and challenges, to create more accurate and efficient code or to improve existing products and solve critical infrastructure<br/>
-issues that will expand my skill set.<br/>
+Looking for new opportunities and challenges, to create more accurate and efficient code or to improve existing products and solve critical infrastructure issues that will expand my skill set.<br/>
-Most of all, I want to create and develop an online service that lets freelancers and everyone else know which coffee shops are available ))<br/>
+Most of all, I want to create and develop an online service that lets freelancers and everyone else know which coffee shops are available ⚡ ))<br/>
 </div>

 ### **💻 🔭  Hard Skills**